Transforming the Farm at Vermont State University into a Sustainable Model for AMP Grazing

 [Total Grazing-Related Expenses / Total Grazing-Related Income] x 100

 Compare pilot season financial records to historical cattle production financial data.
 To the extent it is available, farm input expenses and income from previous years will be compiled.
 If specific records are unavailable but can be reasonably inferred, such inferences will be allowed and the basis for their calculation will be recorded.
-Transactions will be categorized by type and organized into a format that allows categorical comparisons and longitudinal comparison between the grazing pilot season and seasons before grazing implementation.
+Transactions will be categorized by type using categorization methods established by The Beef Enterprise Calculator (version 1.3) and organized into a format that allows categorical comparisons and longitudinal comparison between the grazing pilot season and seasons before grazing implementation.
 The analysis will determine any conclusions that can be drawn regarding the financial impact of grazing implementation compared to previous production methods.

 Objective 4.
-Condense documentation together with environmental metrics and financial findings into an engaging summary of an AMP grazing pilot season.
+Assuming that conclusions can be reasonably drawn from the results of the environmental testing and the financial analysis, compile these conclusions into an engaging summary of an AMP grazing pilot season.

 Research results and discussion: